Victoria’s broader public governance, financial management and accountability framework

 Ministerial Directions and equivalent issued under legislation:

-- Standing Directions of the Minister for Finance issued under the Financial Management Act along with the associated Instructions and Guidance
+- The Standing Directions 2018 under the Financial Management Act 1994 along with the associated Instructions and Guidance issued by the Department of Treasury and Finance.

-- Supply policies issued by the Victorian Government Purchasing Board under Part 7A of the Financial Management Act 1994
+- The supply policies issued by the Victorian Government Purchasing Board under Part 7A of the Financial Management Act 1994.

 - Asset Management Accountability Framework